Distributed Mean-Field Density Estimation for Large-Scale Systems

 \begin{remark} Note that \eqref{eq:FP equation} is uniquely determined by \eqref{eq:Langevin equation} which is known.
 This relationship holds even if \eqref{eq:Langevin equation} is nonlinear and time-varying.
-Hence, the centralized/distributed density filter we design is applicable to a large family of systems.
+Hence, the centralized/distributed density filters we design are applicable to a large family of systems.
 Also note that \eqref{eq:FP equation} is always a linear PDE. \end{remark}

-We recall the following result for \eqref{eq:FP equation} which is proved in \cite{zheng2020transporting} and will be useful when we study the solution property of the density filters.
-Notice that a density function $f$ satisfies $\langle f,\mathbf{1}\rangle_{L^2}=\int_\Omega fdx=1$ where $\mathbf{1}$ is the 1-constant function on $\Omega$.
+We recall the following result proved in \cite{zheng2020transporting} for \eqref{eq:FP equation}, which will be useful when we study the solution property of the density filters.
+Note that a density function $f$ satisfies $\langle f,\mathbf{1}\rangle_{L^2}=\int_\Omega fdx=1$ where $\mathbf{1}$ is the 1-constant function on $\Omega$.

 \begin{theorem} \cite{zheng2020transporting} Assume that

 Then \begin{itemize} \item (\textbf{Well-posedness}) Problem \eqref{eq:FP equation} has a unique weak solution $p\in H^1(\Omega_T)$. \item (\textbf{Mass conservation}) The solution satisfies $\langle p(t),\mathbf{1}\rangle_{L^2}=1,\forall t$. \item (\textbf{Positivity}) If we further assume that